Coopydood/ultimate-macOS-KVM/docs/XMLConverter.md

 ***

-**:warning: COMPATIBILITY WARNING**
+> [!WARNING]

-As of **[v0.9.2](https://github.com/Coopydood/ultimate-macOS-KVM/blob/main/docs/changelogs/v0-9-2.md)**, the base structure of AutoPilot boot scripts has been changed.
+> As of **[v0.9.2](https://github.com/Coopydood/ultimate-macOS-KVM/blob/main/docs/changelogs/v0-9-2.md)**, the base structure of AutoPilot boot scripts has been changed.
+>

-Therefore, users with AutoPilot boot scripts generated using a version of **v0.9.1** or earlier should __**NOT**__ use the XML Conversion Tool with these scripts **UNLESS ALL** the following applies:
+> Therefore, users with AutoPilot boot scripts generated using a version of **v0.9.1** or earlier should __**NOT**__ use the XML Conversion Tool with these scripts **UNLESS ALL** the following applies:
-- You're using v0.9.7 or later
+>- You're using v0.9.7 or later
-- The script is in the root `ultimate-macOS-KVM` directory
+>- The script is in the root `ultimate-macOS-KVM` directory
-- The matching AutoPilot blob files for the script are intact
+>- The matching AutoPilot blob files for the script are intact
-- The XML Conversion Tool is able to autodetect your script
+>- The XML Conversion Tool is able to autodetect your script
+>

-This is because as of v0.9.7, the XML Conversion Tool can now work using blobs - created when running AutoPilot.
+>This is because as of v0.9.7, the XML Conversion Tool can now work using blobs - created when running AutoPilot.
 However, this only works when the blobs are still intact from the AP run that created your config file.
 They may be in the `stale` folder.
 If this is the case, move them to the parent `blobs` folder first.
+>

-No support will be provided, and no testing has been conducted into the effects of using incompatible scripts.
+>No support will be provided, and no testing has been conducted into the effects of using incompatible scripts.
+>

-For the newest upstream boot script patches, you can *create a new AutoPilot config*, while preserving your existing hard disk file.
+>For the newest upstream boot script patches, you can *create a new AutoPilot config*, while preserving your existing hard disk file.
 ***